Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 Era 1: Taylorist Efficiency (1910s-1960s)

-Frederick Taylor's The Principles of Scientific Management (1913) fundamentally transformed workplace design.
+Frederick Taylor's The Principles of Scientific Management (1913) reshaped workplace design.
 Taylor argued that work could be optimized through systematic observation, measurement, and standardization.
-Architectural historians Worthington (2012, Reinventing the Workplace) and Waring (2016, Taylorism Transformed) document how Taylorism produced the "bullpen" typology: vast, open floorplans with rows of desks designed for visual surveillance and standardized work processes.
+Architectural historians Worthington (2012) and Waring (2016) document how Taylorism produced the "bullpen" typology: vast, open floorplans with rows of desks designed for visual surveillance and standardized work processes.
 The office became a machine for efficiency optimization.
-This paradigm dominated workplace design for five decades.
+This paradigm dominated workplace design for five decades and persists today in digital forms of monitoring and standardized task management (Gautié et al., 2020).

 Era 2: Humanistic Counter-Movement (1950s-1980s)

-Yi-Fu Tuan (1977, Space and Place: The Perspective of Experience) provides phenomenological grounding: place emerges through human experience and time.
-His famous assertion—"What begins as undifferentiated space becomes place as we get to know it and endow it with value"—captures why rushed, occasional visits to the HQ may not generate workplace meaning, while consistent home routines may.
+I also draw on the phenomenological perspective of Yi-Fu Tuan (1977), who reminds us that place emerges through human experience and time.
+His observation that "what begins as undifferentiated space becomes place as we get to know it and endow it with value" gets at a real problem with the modern office: occasional or rushed visits may not be enough to generate real meaning, while the steady routines of home work may, almost by default, build deeper attachment there.

 The Productivity Paradox

-How can architects employ design principles grounded in place theory, systems thinking, and equity frameworks to create productive, meaningful, and sustainable work environments across the distributed workplace ecosystem?
+My primary inquiry asks: How can architects use design principles rooted in place theory, systems thinking, and equity frameworks to build work environments that are not only productive but also meaningful and sustainable across the entire distributed ecosystem?

 4.2 Specific Research Questions by Study Phase